imgag/ngs-bits/doc/GSvarServer/index.md

 > make build_libs_release
 > build_server_release

+*Attention: Make sure to compile the [CRYPT_KEY](../GSvar/encrypt_settings.md) into the GSvarServer binary, as it is used for a handshake between client and server.*

 ## Configuration
 The server is configurable via the GSVarServer.ini file located at the `./bin` folder together with all the rest config files.

 These are the most important config parameters:

 * `ssl_certificate` - location of your SSL certificate
 * `ssl_key` - location of your private key
 * `server_port` - port used by the server